-In addition to RESPONSE, we also commenced startup activities in late 2020 for ASSURE, a new long-termextension study, which is open to patients who were eligible for our previous long-term extension study that was terminated early in late 2019, including those patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, as well as patients who complete treatment in RESPONSE in the future.
-The ASSURE trial is continuing to enroll eligible patients and currently has over 150 subjects enrolled.
+In addition to RESPONSE, we also commenced startup activities in late 2020 for ASSURE, a long-term extension study, which is open to patients who were eligible for our previous long-term extension study that was terminated early in late 2019, including those patients from our previously completed Phase 2 open label study and our Phase 3 ENHANCE study, as well as patients who complete treatment in RESPONSE.
+The ASSURE trial is continuing to enroll eligible patients and currently has over 180 subjects enrolled.
+The ASSURE trial is an open-label, long-term study intended to collect additional long-term safety and efficacy data to support registration.